Grocery Delivery: Achieved 305% geographic growth in one year

 The ebbs and flows of the logistics industry have left recruiters reeling to find and hire workers.
 In the case of a grocery delivery service that reaches more than 5,000 cities nationwide, the time and effort they dedicated to hiring didn’t always result in successful matriculation.

-Before Fountain was implemented, applicants were frequently sitting idle between the data collection stage and the background check, or they were dropping off altogether.
+Before Fountain was implemented at this company, applicants were frequently sitting idle between the data collection stage and the background check, or they were dropping off altogether.
 With a growing number of applicants each week, performing manual background checks was becoming time- and cost-prohibitive.

 Fountain’s interface and integrations enabled the delivery company to mitigate these problems in two ways.
 First, the talent acquisition (TA) team took advantage of Fountain’s drag-and-drop workflow editor to rearrange their application stages without the need to involve IT.
 The qualification stage now appears only after the applicant pool has been refined to a qualified candidate list.